Modeling Dual Active Bridge Converters in DC Distribution Systems

 Modeling improvements are proposed for systems containing dual active bridge (DAB) converters.
 First, a systematic approach to constructing models of multi-converter systems is described.
 The method generates continuous-time large-signal average models that are suitable for system-level analysis and efficient time-domain simulation.
 Although the base DAB models are derived using generalized average modeling (GAM), the system-level construction does not require the specification of a base period.
 Secondly, a method of reconstructing currents in the high-frequency DAB transformer is proposed.
 This method significantly improves accuracy in modeling transformer current, which is a critical weakness of DAB models derived using GAM.
 Furthermore, the method is applied offline as needed, so it does not affect the computational complexity of time-domain simulation.
 Both the system-level model construction procedure and harmonic reconstruction method are validated in switching simulations and hardware experiments.

-J. A. Mueller and J. W. Kimball, "Modeling Dual Active Bridge Converters in DC Distribution Systems," IEEE Transactions on Power Electronics, Institute of Electrical and Electronics Engineers (IEEE), Aug 2018.
+J. A. Mueller and J. W. Kimball, "Modeling Dual Active Bridge Converters in DC Distribution Systems," IEEE Transactions on Power Electronics, vol. 34, no. 6, pp. 5867-5879, Institute of Electrical and Electronics Engineers (IEEE), Jun 2019.

 The definitive version is available at https://doi.org/10.1109/TPEL.2018.2867434

 Analytical Models; Average Modeling; Computational Modeling; Dual Active Bridge Converter; Generalized Average Model; Harmonic Analysis; Mathematical Model; Numerical Models; Phase Shift Modulation; Switches; Time-Domain Analysis

 © 2018 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.